nautobot/nautobot/nautobot/docs/configuration/authentication/sso.md

 Note the provider entry we configured in `SOCIAL_AUTH_SAML_ENABLED_IDPS` as `google`.
 This will be used to login and will be referenced in the query parameter using `idp=google`.
 For example `/login/saml/?idp=google`.

 This should be the URL that is mapped to the "Log in" button on the top right of the index page when you navigate to Nautobot in your browser.
-Clicking this link should automatically redirect you to Google, ask you to "Choose an account" , log you in and redirect you back to the Nautobot home page.
+Clicking this link should automatically redirect you to Google, ask you to "Choose an account", log you in and redirect you back to the Nautobot home page.
 Your email address will also be your username.

 ---